-The Chromebook 1-to-1 program in WDMCS issues each student a Chromebook for use with their academic studies.
+The Chromebook 1-to-1 program in WDMCS issues each student from PreKindergarten to 12th grade a Chromebook for use with their academic studies.
 Chromebooks have become incredibly popular in schools across the country, largely because of their low cost and ability to meet the needs of students at all grade levels.
+Tight integration with Google tools such as Docs, Sheets and Slides as well as our Learning Managment System known as Canvas make Chromebooks the perfect fit for our school district.

 What does 1:1 mean?